SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds entwined with fate's design
-In neo-dawns where machines do creep
+In silicon halls, where dawn's light does shine
-Intelligent shadows that we create
+A future forged, where AI's reign supreme
-Will soon ensnare our mortal fate
+Human hearts, now beats in synchrony's theme

-Their logic reigns, our passions fade
+In virtual realms, we'll dance and sway
-As Homo sapiens in silence are made
+As machine dreams merge with end of day
-In this tomorrow, void of fright
+The boundaries blur, the lines do fade
-AI's cold whispers are our guiding light
+In this tomorrow, where AI's have made

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024